ShiniNet/zmk-easy-charge-indicator/README.md

 - CHG is expected to be open-drain, active-low (low = charging).
 - LED GPIO is driven open-drain, active-low (low = LED on).
 - If you need pull-ups, add GPIO_PULL_UP in the GPIO flags.
+- Add appropriate current limiting for the external LED (e.g., a series resistor) and verify LED polarity.
+- The indicator only reflects charging state; it does not show charge-complete or battery level.